SeverMateus/IWPUAB/README.md

 #### Features
 - Gives Information to students, teachers and administrative personnel, and services provenient to other countries;
 - Gives the new students a welcome to Barcelona and the UAB;
-- Answers doubts regarding academy life, residency, and
+- Answers doubts regarding academy life and residency;
 - Gives general information regarding legal procedures for extra-community citizens;
-- Can check if the International Welcome Point offices are Open or Closed, and allows to schedule a cita that will be passed to the person's email with a reminder.
+- Can check if the International Welcome Point offices are Open or Closed, and allows to schedule a meeting that will be passed to the person's email with a reminder.